-A flow-through entity – also known as a “pass-through entity” or “fiscally-transparent entity” – is a legal establishment where the entity’s profits flow directly to the investors/owners, and only the investors or owners are taxed for the revenues.
+A flow-through entity – also known as a “pass-through entity” or “fiscally-transparent entity” – is a legal business entity where its profits flow directly to the investors/owners, and only the investors or owners are taxed on the income.
 The structure helps avoid double taxation, which is when an income from the same source is taxed both at a corporate and personal level.

 Types of Flow-Through Entities

 A flow-through entity can be categorized into three types: